 2019 has seen the cult of The Neptune Power Federation spread across the globe like a psychedelic virus.
 Led by their mesmerising frontwoman The Imperial Priestess the band ignited Europe on their first tour of the continent, highlighted by a scene stealing performance at the Hell Over Hammaburg festival in Germany in March.
-Italian record label Cruz Del Sur signed them backstage at that event and now their 4th album Memoirs Of A Rat Queen is due out in September 2019.
+Italian record label Cruz Del Sur signed them backstage at that event and released their 4th album Memoirs Of A Rat Queen in September 2019.